HOME > Learning Experiences > Character Education

 Building rapport through TSI

 In Jurongville, students are empowered and enabled to lead and serve as exemplify by its school motto "Beyond Self".
-The school advocates that an education is not only about academic achievements, but also about character, leadership and service to the community.
+The school advocates that an education is not only about academic achievements, it is also about character building, leadership and service to the community.
 Hence, everyone is encouraged to initiate, organise and lead in community projects.

-The school curriculum comprises a two-year Service Learning programme for upper secondary students to broaden their understanding of the needs and aspirations of the community through authentic experiences.
-Organsations that the students have chosen to work with include National Kideny Foundation, ASPN- Chaoyang School, SUN-DAC, Student care Centres, Keeping Hope Alive, etc. In the process, students get to choose their area of interest, prepare proposals, collaborate with one another, and networks with external organisations.
+The school curriculum comprises a two-year Service Learning (SL) programme for upper secondary students to broaden their understanding of the needs and aspirations of the community through authentic experiences.
+Organisations that the students have chosen to work with include Eden School, ASPN- Chaoyang School, SUN-DAC, Student care Centres, Keeping Hope Alive.
+In the SL process, students get to choose their area of interest, prepare proposals, collaborate with one another, and networks with external organisations.

 On top of this, the school has been sending students overseas to do service learning projects since 2011.
 This includes the Overseas Service Learning (OSL) Programme for the secondary three students to Phnom Penh, Cambodia.
-The students not only taught the Cambodian children but also engaged in building projects such as laying pavement.
-Students came back with clearer notions on service where they realised that simple acts like listening and talking with the locals are as important if not more important than the physical end product of their service.
-They were taught how to live a simple life as they saw that the Cambodian children do not have much but they are happy with what they have.
+This year, instead of Cambodia, the school starts to send its students to Chiang Mai, Thailand.
+The students taught the primary school children English, Mathematics and Science.
+They were also involved in building projects such as painting and gardening.
+Students came back with clearer notions on service where they realised that simple acts like listening and talking with the locals are as important, if not, more important than the physical end product of their service.
+They learnt the values of simple living and that happiness is not dependable on material gains.

 "I've learnt that we don't necessary need the trending stuff to give you happiness.
 Being around with good people gives you rare happiness." - Student Nur Radiyah